7 Essential Warm Up Exercises For Pickleball (2024)

 Ankle and Wrist Mobility

-Rotating your ankles and wrists in both directions is a simple but effective way to prevent injuries and improve mobility for pickleball.
-As a pickleball player, having strong ankle and wrist mobility can significantly increase your power output and reduce your risk of injury.
+Rotating your ankles and wrists in both directions is a simple but effective way to prevent injuries and maintain mobility for pickleball.
+As a pickleball player, having strong ankles and wrists can significantly lower your risk of injury, but also keep those forgotten joints feeling fresh and ready to keep you playing all day long.

 Spend a few minutes during your warm-up routine moving your ankles and wrists in circular motions, both clockwise and counterclockwise.
-This quick and easy exercise can make a big difference in your overall performance and injury prevention.
+This quick and easy exercise can make all the difference in how you feel on court.

 The Importance of Warming Up for Pickleball